 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+At the time you make the appointment, ask if there's anything you need to do in advance to prepare for common diagnostic tests.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.